Generic Name: amphetamine

 - Replace bottle cap and store bottle as directed.

-- Wash oral dosing syringe or measuring device after each use.
+Wash oral dosing dispenser after each use.

 Serious Cardiovascular Risks